 Theatre fees will depend on the length of the operation.

-If performed under general anaesthetic, an anaesthetists fee will apply.
+An anaesthetist’s fee will apply.
 This will depend on the anaesthetist and will depend on the time taken.

-The cost of the liposuction surgical fees will depend on the extent and time required to perform your liposuction, and can only be assessed at the time of consultation.
+The cost of the liposuction surgical fees will depend on the extent and time required to perform your liposuction and can only be assessed at the time of consultation.

-Victorian Cosmetic Institute for liposuction
+Why choose the Victorian Cosmetic Institute for liposuction in Melbourne?